Cosmetics giant Sephora settles customer data privacy suit – KION546

 The company did not admit any liability or wrongdoing under terms of the settlement.
 The company was founded in France and has its U.S. headquarters in San Francisco.

-In its settlement, Sephora agreed to clarify its website disclosures and privacy policy to tell customers it sells their data, and allow them to opt out of that sale.
+In its settlement, Sephora agreed to clarify its website disclosures and privacy policy to tell customers it sells their data, and allow them to opt out of that sale —steps it said it has already taken.
 It will file reports with Bonta’s office on its sale of personal information and compliance with the law.

 The company said its tracking allows it “to provide consumers with more relevant Sephora product recommendations, personalized shopping experiences and ads” but that customers can now “opt-out of this personalized shopping experience” easily.